 Treatment for Methadone Addiction

 If you or a loved one is suffering from methadone addiction, it’s important to examine what sparked the addiction.
 At Talbott Recovery, we understand the challenges associated with drug abuse.
-At our Atlanta, Dunwoody and Columbus, GA locations, our day treatment and intensive outpatient programs explore the deeper issues of addiction.
+At our Atlanta and Dunwoody, GA locations, our day treatment and intensive outpatient programs explore the deeper issues of addiction.

 Contact Talbott Recovery today to learn more about our programs and how we’re helping those faced with methadone addiction.